 Born in Novosibirsk, Russia, tenor Ivan Gyngazov graduated from the Mikhail Glinka Novosibirsk State Conservatory in 2013, where he studied under the guidance of Marina Akhmedova, an Honorary Artist of Russia.
-From 2013 to 2017, he worked as a soloist for the Novosibirsk State Academy Opera and Ballet Theater, where he performed such leading operatic roles as Lensky in Eugene Onegin, Vladimir in Prince Igor and Pinkerton in Madama Butterfly.
+From 2013 to 2017, he worked as a soloist for the Novosibirsk State Academy Opera and Ballet Theater, performing such leading operatic roles as Lensky in Eugene Onegin, Vladimir in Prince Igor and Pinkerton in Madama Butterfly.
 In the same period, Gyngazov also sang Lensky at the Ekaterinburg Opera and Ballet Theater, conducted by Oliver von Dohnanyi.
-In 2017, he debuted with Helikon Opera in Moscow as Manrico in Il Trovatore under Oliver Diaz, after which he became a soloist at the company, singing Calaf in Turandot under famed Soviet conductor Vladimir Fedoseev.
+In 2017, he debuted with the Helikon Opera in Moscow as Manrico in Il Trovatore under Oliver Diaz, after which he became a soloist at the company.
+He has appeared there in many roles, including Cavaradossi in Tosca, Lensky, Radames in Aida, and Calaf in Turandot under famed Soviet conductor Vladimir Fedoseev.